-London’s Chinatown dates back from the 20th century, but was originally based in Limehouse in the East End, only moving to its current location in the 1970s.
-Today, the main thoroughfare is Gerrard Street, on and around which dozens of Asian restaurants can be found, including Japanese sushi bars, Korean eateries and traditional teahouses, as well as a number of Chinese supermarkets, reflexology and massage parlors, and Chinese medicine practitioners.
-The lively district is most atmospheric after dark, but the best time to visit is during the annual Chinese New Year celebrations, when bold decorations, glowing lanterns and non-stop street entertainment add to the festivities.
+London’s Chinatown dates back to the early 20th century, but it was originally based in Limehouse in the East End.
+Chinatown moved to its current location in the 1970s, and today, Gerrard Street is at the center of a neighborhood where dozens of Asian restaurants can be found.
+The area is home to Japanese sushi bars, Korean eateries, and traditional teahouses, as well as Chinese supermarkets, reflexology and massage parlors, and Chinese medicine practitioners.